-Barely six months after formally assuming his post, Department of Information and Communications Technology (DICT) undersecretary Jorge Sarmiento has resigned from his post for still undisclosed reason.
+Barely six months after formally assuming his post, Department of Information and Communications Technology (DICT) undersecretary Jorge Sarmiento has resigned for still undisclosed reasons.

 Sarmiento, a lawyer who was a former deputy commissioner of the National Telecommunications Commission (NTC) and president of Pagcor, was appointed by Pres.
 Rodrigo Duterte as undersecretary for management and operations in September 2016.

 He is being replaced by industry old-hand Monchito Ibrahim, who took his oath of office on Monday, March 13, before DICT secretary Rodolfo A. Salalima.